divyansh000k/QuizApp/README.md

 📘 Quiz App (Hibernate + MySQL)

 A Java-based Quiz Application built using Hibernate ORM and MySQL.
-The app allows users to take quizzes with a custom number of questions, records their scores, and maintains a leaderboard 🏆.
+This app allows users to take quizzes with a chosen number of questions, stores their scores, and displays a leaderboard 🏆.

 🚀 Features

-🎯 Attempt quizzes with a chosen number of questions.
+🎯 Attempt quizzes with a custom number of questions.

-📝 Multiple-choice questions stored in MySQL database.
+📝 Multiple-choice questions stored in MySQL.

 📊 Tracks individual user scores.

-🏆 Leaderboard showing top performers.
+🏆 Leaderboard showing all participants’ performance.

-⚡ Hibernate ORM for database interaction.
+⚡ Hibernate ORM for seamless DB interaction.

-🛠️ Simple logging setup to debug SQL queries.
+🛠️ Simple logging setup for formatted SQL queries.

 🛠️ Tech Stack